tale-toul/OCP4baremetalIPI/Ansible/README.md

 $ ansible-vault encrypt --vault-id vault-id secrets
 ```

-## Add the ec2-user ssh key
+## Add the common ssh key

-The playbook needs access to the private ssh key used to connect to the host as the user ec2-user.
-Actually it is not the playbook itself but the shell environment which has access to the ssh private key.
+Ansible needs access to the private ssh key authorized to connect to the different hosts controlled by these playbooks.
+Actually it is not the playbooks but the shell environment which has access to the ssh private key.

+To simplify things the same ssh key is authorized in all hosts being managed by the ansible playbooks in this respository.

 To make the ssh private key available to the shell, add it to an ssh-agent by running the following commands: